nl2284/universitycredits/README.md

 ##by_student_analysis.R: produce a data frame with each student in each row, variables include Y (dropout) and Xs including various variables to predict droptout.
 The data frame will be used for classification.
   One extra thing to do: compute distance to school based on zip code information

-##unitsPred.R: to predict total units by enrolled students in previous N semesters.
-(The analysis has many problems, need to improve the models)
+##unitsPred_v2.R: to predict total units by enrolled students in previous N semesters.
+Tried several regression models.
+The models have relatively high R square.
+The major problem is that error rate is much bigger at two ends.
+The constant variance assumption might be violated.